-The Valentin’s Sharpnose Puffer (Canthigaster valentini) is a tropical fish.
+The Valentin’s Sharpnose Puffer (Canthigaster valentini) is a tropical fish in the Tetraodontidae family.
 It is also known as the Saddled Puffer or Black Saddled Toby.

 The Valentin’s Sharpnose Puffer has a blue-grey head, and a white speckled body with blue-grey spots.
 It has four black stripes (called saddles) on its back.
 Its tail and fins are yellowish.
 It has rainbow stripes behind its eyes.